sparktsang/sparktsang.github.io/_posts/2025-10-05-unwritten-menu.md

 A sliver of suspicion crept in.
 I politely asked for the Thai menu, using my go-to excuse: "I'm learning Thai."
 What I expected to find was a set of uniformly lower prices.
 What I found was a fog of confusion.
 Chicken fried rice was 60 baht, but beef and seafood were 70.
 This meant that if I ordered the seafood fried rice from the English menu, I’d actually be paying *less*.

 My mind raced.
 A foreigner getting a better price than the menu dictates?
 Impossible.
 The only logical explanation was that the English menu was a simplification, and the portion size would inevitably be adjusted to match the price.
-A smaller, "international version."
+A smaller, "international version".

 With both menus now in my possession, I asked the owner directly if the portion would be smaller.
 Perhaps sensing that his system had been decoded, he became incredibly friendly.
 With a warm smile, he assured me that for 65 baht, the portion would be just fine, not much different.
 His sincerity disarmed me.
 I relaxed and ordered the 65-baht seafood fried rice.
 It was delicious, and the portion was, indeed, generous.